GAM-team/GAM/docs/Authorization.md

 Keep a good record of where each Service Account key is used as the keys themselves do not record this information.

-The two forms of the command are equivalent; the second form is used by Basic Gam.
+The two forms of the command are equivalent; the second form is used by Legacy GAM.
 ```
 gam create sakey
         (algorithm KEY_ALG_RSA_1024|KEY_ALG_RSA_2048)|